GMArjun/cursor-student-portal/README.md

-# Bootstrap 5.3.7 Project
+# Student Portal Project

-A simple, clean Bootstrap 5.3.7 project using minified CSS and your own custom SCSS.
+A simple, clean Student Portal project using minified CSS and your own custom SCSS.

 ## Project Structure